carbon-language/carbon-lang/llvm/docs/Statepoints.rst

 In the above examples, the addrspace(1) marker on the pointers is the mechanism that the ``statepoint-example`` GC strategy uses to distinguish references from non references.
+The pass assumes that all addrspace(1) pointers are non-integral pointer types.
 Address space 1 is not globally reserved for this purpose.

 This pass can be used an utility function by a language frontend that doesn't want to manually reason about liveness, base pointers, or relocation when